Positives

 Turn Initiation

 Super quick edge to edge and it’s even fast if you are an intermediate rider.
-It can even skid turns pretty quick making it forgivingly quick.
+It can even skid turns pretty quickly, making it forgivingly quick.

 Turning Experience

-Really good for hybrid rocker but it’s missing that springy magic that the Custom X has.
-The Burton Custom X Flying V is not a bad turner though but if you rode the camber version you will be massively disappointed.
-If you expect it to be a little better than the Custom Flying V then you are good though.
+It’s really good for hybrid rockers, but it’s missing that springy magic that the Custom X has.
+The Burton Custom X Flying V is not a bad turner, though.
+If you rode the camber version, you will be massively disappointed.
+If you expect it to be a little better than the Custom Flying V, then you are good, though.

 Skidded Turns

-Very easy to skid turns and it’s got a very forgiving ride for how stiff it is.
-If you want a board that is stiff but also forgiving this could work.
+It’s very easy to skid turns, and for its stiffness, it’s a very forgiving ride.
+If you want a stiff but also forgiving board, this could work.

 Carving

 The Burton Custom X Flying V is not the Custom X Camber by any means.
-You don’t buy this to carve but it can carve ok in good snow.
-The Hybrid rocker is a bit too washy for those that really like to commit and the spring out of the turn isn’t the same.
+You don’t buy this to carve, but it can carve okay in good snow.
+The Hybrid rocker is a bit too washy for those who really like to commit, and the spring out of the turn isn’t the same.

 Speed

-It didn’t feel like a good board for bombing but it’s ok if the snow is good.
-The board felt a little too chattery compared to the Custom X but good compared to other Flying V boards in their line.
-Still don’t get this if you like to bomb.
+It didn’t feel like a good board for bombing, but it’s okay if the snow is good.
+The board felt a little too chatery compared to the Custom X but reasonable compared to other Flying V boards in their line.
+Still, don’t get this if you like to bomb.
 Get the custom X

 Uneven Terrain

-Pretty easy in the messy patches we encountered and it’s good for all day resort riding.
+It’s pretty easy in the messy patches we encountered, and it’s good for all-day resort riding.

 Powder

 Here is where The Burton Custom X Flying V outperforms the Custom X Camber.
-Now the 2018-2019 Burton Custom X Flying V has a bigger shovel nose but half the set back on sidecut than the 2017 model so it is possible it could be a wash.
-We didn’t get to measure the set back on board so it’s hard to say for sure if it’s the same.
-Most likely it is at least 1/2″ less of a setback on board than before which could mean less directional float.
-There is also a little more surface area than before so maybe that will help even it out.
+Now, the 2018-2019 Burton Custom X Flying V has a bigger shovel nose but half the set back on the sidecut than the 2017 model, so it is possible it could be a wash.
+We didn’t get to measure the setback on board, so it’s hard to say for sure if it’s the same.
+Most likely, it is at least 1/2″ less of a setback on board than before, which could mean less directional float.
+There is also a little more surface area than before, so maybe that will help even it out.

 Switch